Skip to content

 Preparation

-3. Add cheese and salt; blend until smooth.
+4. Add cheese; blend until smooth.
 Use immediately.

 *Freezing Pesto